Diagnosing endometrial cancer

 Coping and support

 After you receive a diagnosis of endometrial cancer, you may have many questions, fears and concerns.
-Every person finds his or her own way to cope with an endometrial cancer diagnosis.
+Every person eventually finds a way to cope with an endometrial cancer diagnosis.
 In time, you'll find what works for you.
 Until then, you might try to: